borgbackup/borg/docs/installation.rst

 * optionally libb2_.
 If it is not found a bundled implementation is used instead.

-If you have troubles finding the right package names, have a look at the distribution specific sections below and also at the Vagrantfile in our repo.
+If you have troubles finding the right package names, have a look at the distribution specific sections below or the Vagrantfile in the git repository, which contains installation scripts for a number of operating systems.

 In the following, the steps needed to install the dependencies are listed for a selection of platforms.
 If your distribution is not covered by these